When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • anemia and weight loss for no apparent reason;

-• persistent bitter taste in the mouth;
+• constant bitter taste in the mouth;

 • diarrhea;